 The Board of Directors governs Bluewater Health through the direction and supervision of the business and affairs of the corporation in accordance with its articles of incorporation; its by-laws; its mission, vision and values; governance policies; and other laws and regulations.
 The board adheres to the Modified Pointer-Orlikoff governance model.

-The Board has adopted a Statement of Principles of Governance and Accountability (Policy GOV – 5.10) to guide the work of the Board.
-The purpose of this statement is to address the overall philosophy and approach to the Board’s governance responsibilities.
-The Board has also adopted a Statement of Roles and Responsibilities for the Board of Directors (Policy GOV - 5.15) consistent with the Modified Pointer-Orlikoff governance model.
-The purpose of this statement is to ensure that the Board has a shared and clear understanding of its governance role and key responsibilities.
-It serves as a useful tool for the Board in its governance processes by helping directors understand the areas in which the Board performs a governance role.
-These roles include supporting the development of the annual work plan; helping to determine committees that should be established and their terms of reference; and providing a framework for evaluating Board performance.
+The board has adopted a Statement of Principles of Governance and Accountability (Policy GOV – 5.10) to guide its work.
+The purpose of this statement is to address the overall philosophy and approach to the board’s governance responsibilities.
+The board has also adopted a Statement of Roles and Responsibilities for the Board of Directors (Policy GOV - 5.15) consistent with the Modified Pointer-Orlikoff governance model.
+The purpose of this statement is to ensure that the board has a shared and clear understanding of its governance role and key responsibilities.
+It serves as a useful tool for the board in its governance processes by helping directors understand the areas in which the board performs a governance role.
+These roles include supporting the development of the annual work plan; helping to determine committees that should be established and their terms of reference; and providing a framework for evaluating board performance.

 - Policy Formulation - Establish policies to provide guidance to those empowered with the responsibility to lead and manage Bluewater Health operations.

-- Decision-Making - On matters that specifically require Board approval, choose from alternatives that are consistent with Board policies which advance the goals of Bluewater Health.
+- Decision-Making - On matters that specifically require board approval, choose from alternatives that are consistent with board policies that advance the goals of Bluewater Health.